American Italian Heritage Museum, in Albany, NY

 In 1988 the Hall of Fame moved from its original headquarters in Elmwood Park to Arlington Heights.
 The NIASHF enjoyed a new beginning in 1998 with the help of Phoenix Suns Chairman/CEO Jerry Colangelo.
 A 1994 Inductee and Chicago Heights native, Colangelo was asked by Randazzo to serve as Chairman of an ambitious new Hall of Fame building project in the heart of Chicago's Little Italy.
 Colangelo accepted, and has succeeded in bringing together civic-minded men and women from across the country in support of the project.
 In 2000 the new facility was dedicated as "The Jerry Colangelo Center," a tribute to his efforts and leadership.

-The American Italian Renaissance Foundation Museum, in New Orleans
+American Italian Cultural Center, in New Orleans